 CARE International UK (CIUK) employs around 110 staff.
 Most are based in the UK but some are based in CARE offices around the world.
 CIUK staff help ensure that CARE staff on the ground have the funding, technical assistance and support they need to make the biggest impact on poverty.

 - Senior management team

-Fundraising, Partnerships and Communications Director
+Executive Director for Fundraising, Partnerships and Communications

 - Board of Trustees

-Nigel Chapman, CMG
+Nigel Chapman, CMG (Chair)

 We work in partnership with local NGOs, community-based organisations and community groups in both our humanitarian and long-term development work.
 These local partnerships are critical to our efforts.
 We draw on our partners’ local knowledge and relationships to ensure that we can effectively support the most vulnerable people and communities in the countries where we work.
 And through these partnerships, local groups gain skills and experience in designing and delivering poverty-fighting programmes, so increasing their ability to fight poverty now and in the future.